 - What is the corpus required for the goal?

 - How much investment is needed for each goal?

 - Priority of Goals

 - Are my Goals practical?

-Once you have final goals strategy, next step is to scout for right assets for each goal.
-However, firstly you should know about all the types of financial assets available:
+Once you have the final goals strategy, the next step is to scout for good assets for each goal.
+However, firstly you should know about all the types of financial help available: